unfoldingWord/uw-content-validation/src/core/BCS-usfm-grammar-check.md

 Our packaged function returns a list of success messages and a list of (prioritised) notice components.

-The notices can then be further processed into a list of errors and a list of warnings as desired.
+These raw notice components can then be filtered and/or sorted as required by the calling program, and then divided into a list of errors and a list of warnings or whatever as desired.

 ```js
 import checkUSFMGrammar from './BCS-usfm-grammar-check';